asathoor/Dannebrog/README.md

 ## Troubleshooting

-If you get an error from the eaterdate function, try to enable calendar in /etc/php/php.ini (I use Arch Linux, in other distros the position of this file may be somewhere else):
+If you get an error from the easterdate function, try to enable calendar in /etc/php/php.ini (I use Arch Linux, in other distros the position of this file may be somewhere else):

 ~~~~
 // Change this line